Duncol/Communicator9000/README.md

  <b>HOW TO RUN IT</b>

-This program is (by now, for test purposes) configured to run on "localhost".
-First you need to run "MyServer" In order to manage requests of future clients.
+This program is managed and build with Maven.
+It uses Maven Shade Plugin, to pack program itself and all it's dependencies into one uber-jar.
+To run it you need to download the projects and in Eclipse: Run As -> Maven build... (goal "package").
+It will produce a jar file inside "target" directory.
+To run it, open project containing dir and type in terminal: "java -cp [name-of-jar] com.duncol.main.ServerMain".
+To run client do the same, just  By now, for test purposes, it is configured to run on "localhost".
+First you need to run "MyServer" in order to manage requests of future clients.
 If server is established correctly, you should see few messages:
-- Server socket established (port binding phase)
+- "Server socket established" (port binding phase)
-- Registry created!
+- "Registry created!"
 (RMI)
-- Derby SQL connection successfuly established (initiates jdbc driver, and tries to connect to given db; if it doesn't exist it creates new one
+- "Derby SQL connection successfuly established" (initiates jdbc driver, and tries to connect to given db; if it doesn't exist it creates new one
-- Table with a given name already exists.
-Let me use it (In this case given table inside db was already created, so it simply uses it.
+- "Table with a given name already exists.
+Let me use it" (In this case given table inside db was already created, so it simply uses it.
 If there is no such table with a given name it creates a new one)
-- PassCheckService established!
+- "PassCheckService established!"
 (RMI, used for login/password verification with db)
-- CreateUserService established!
+- "CreateUserService established!"
 (RMI, used to create new user in db)
-- IsLoggedService established!
+- "IsLoggedService established!"
 (RMI, checks if given user (login) is loged already.
 We do not allow clones)
-- The gates has been opened... (method socket.accept() starts and awaits for new clients)
+- "The gates has been opened..." (method socket.accept() starts and awaits for new clients)

 <b>RUNTIME</b>